claudare/bin-serialize/README.md

 <!-- # ideas
 [] continious writer/reader.
 Provide a union to reader or writer and it would serialize events into a steam.
 Really good for one-way messaging protocols.
 [] continious rpc.
 Provide reader and writer on Client and Server.
 Provide enum for both exgress (Server to Client) and ingress (Client to Server).
 Good for realtime applications. -->

+# TODOs
+ - support no-allocator operation (for when no dynamic structures are used)
+ - cleanup memory when allocator-specific functions error.
+This will require a custom deinit function "binFree(allocator: Allocator)"
+ - reading tuples